Nickelodeon executive’s journey has been full of unexpected turns

 What is your preferred role of those two?

 (Marva laughs) I prefer having whiplash.
-Seriously, I have a committed, generous and a forgiving team.
+Seriously, I have a committed, generous, and forgiving team.
 They are incredible and can shift gears with me.
 This week, the Chairman and CEO as well as the entire senior team have participated in sessions on inclusive leadership.
 It has been a very gratifying process to have everyone fully committed.
 And then, I’m off to Los Angeles next where Nickelodeon hosts its slimefilled Kids Choice Awards.
 I’ll spend time at the new Nickelodeon studios in Burbank.
 And I’ll also use the time to head over to Paramount Pictures, which is also a part of Viacom.
 Most mornings, I find myself asking the question, “Who’s on first today?”
 And there are truly days where I do feel like I have whiplash.
 But I thrive on the exciting pace and the work is important and I’m not ready to trade either.
 I also know that what I do now will lay a plan for this work no matter where I am, or what I do in the future.

 How many hours do you work a day?